Summary

 | Medical device monitoring | Healthcare | Train on healthy patients, flag unusual vital signs |

 - Yes → Consider SVM.
-You have the data to train a supervised classifier.
+The data permits training of a supervised classifier.

 - No → Use OCSVM.
-You can only learn from the class you have.
+Learning is possible only from the available class.

-Question 2: Is one class extremely rare (less than 1% of data)?
+Question 2: Is one class extremely rare (less than 1% of the data)?

-- Yes → OCSVM is likely better.
-Even if you have some labeled anomalies, the extreme imbalance will hurt SVM unless you apply heavy resampling.
+- Yes → OCSVM is likely the better choice.
+Even when some labelled anomalies are available, the extreme imbalance degrades SVM performance unless heavy resampling is applied.

-- No → SVM with proper class weighting should work well.
+- No → SVM with appropriate class weighting should perform well.

-Question 3: Is your goal classification or anomaly detection?
+Question 3: Is the objective classification or anomaly detection?

-- Classification (assign to known categories) → SVM.
+- Classification (assigning examples to known categories) → SVM.

-- Anomaly detection (find things that don’t belong) → OCSVM.
+- Anomaly detection (identifying examples that do not belong) → OCSVM.

-Question 4: Does your “abnormal” class have a clear, stable definition?
+Question 4: Does the abnormal class have a clear, stable definition?

-- Yes (e.g., spam has consistent patterns) → SVM can learn these patterns.
+- Yes (for example, spam exhibits consistent patterns) → SVM can learn these patterns.

 Scenario Recommendations